myfamilyorg/libfam/docs/czip_perf.md

 # Overview

 `czip` is a tool that uses the libfam library compression functions.
-It's designed to be very fast while still achieving a moderately high level of compression.
+When you [build](https://github.com/myfamilyorg/libfam/blob/main/docs/build_instructions.md) the Libfam project. `czip` is designed to be very fast while still achieving a moderately high level of compression.
 The compression/decompression speeds are comparable to lz4 with significantly better compression levels which are comparable to gzip -1.
 Additionally, czip uses significantly less memory than lz4.
 In addition to the performance, it uses minmal resources.
 It is single threaded and uses less memory than either gzip -1 or lz4.
 See table below.

 # Performance